 Compensation Committee.
 Executive officer compensation is administered by the Compensation Committee.
-The Compensation Committee recommends base salaries and bonuses of executive officers to the Board, which then approves these items.
-The Committee approved the 2011 compensation arrangements described in this compensation discussion and analysis and recommended them to the full Board, which then approved them.
+The Committee approved the 2012 compensation arrangements for executive officers, including base salaries, bonuses and equity awards, described in this compensation discussion and analysis and recommended them to the full Board, which then approved them.
 Our Board of Directors delegates to the Compensation Committee the direct responsibility for, among other matters:

-- reviewing and approving goals and objectives for the Chief Executive Officer and determining the Chief Executive Officer's compensation; - reviewing and recommending compensation of all directors and executive officers; and - recommending incentive compensation plans and equity-based plans.
+- reviewing and approving goals and objectives for the Chief Executive Officer and determining the Chief Executive Officer's compensation; - reviewing and recommending compensation of all directors and executive officers; and - · recommending incentive compensation plans and equity-based plans.

 Role of Compensation Experts.
 Pursuant to its charter, the Compensation Committee is authorized to engage compensation consultants to assist it with its duties.
-The Compensation Committee has the sole authority to retain and terminate any outside counsel or other experts or consultants to assist it in the evaluation of compensation of our directors and executive officers, including the sole authority to approve such consultants' fees and other retention terms.
-In 2011, the Committee engaged Pay Governance LLC, an independent consulting firm specializing in executive compensation, to conduct a comprehensive review of Wabtec's current peer group used for executive compensation and performance benchmarking purposes, and conduct an executive compensation study to ensure that Wabtec's total executive compensation program is competitive.
+The Compensation Committee has the sole authority to engage any outside counsel or other experts or consultants to assist it in the evaluation of compensation of our directors and executive officers, including the sole authority to approve such consultants' fees and other retention terms.
 The Compensation Committee may also obtain advice from legal, accounting, human resources and other advisors as it deems necessary.

 Role of Our Executive Officers in the Compensation Process.
 The Chief Executive Officer and the Senior Vice President of Human Resources suggest guidelines in discussions with the Compensation Committee regarding executive compensation.
 They provide recommendations and information regarding the competitiveness of the industry, key employees, performance of individuals, succession and other relevant data to the committee.
-The Chief Executive Officer is not present during any discussions concerning his compensation.
+The Chief Executive Officer is not present during any discussions concerning his own compensation.